Planning as Inference in Epidemiological Models: Abstract

 \section{Abstract}

-In this work we demonstrate how existing software tools can be used to automate parts of infectious disease-control policy-making via performing inference in existing epidemiological dynamics models.
+In this work, we demonstrate how existing software tools can be used to automate parts of infectious disease-control policy-making via performing inference in existing epidemiological dynamics models.
 The kind of inference tasks undertaken include computing, for planning purposes, the posterior distribution over putatively controllable, via direct policy-making choices, simulation model parameters that give rise to acceptable disease progression outcomes.
 Neither the full capabilities of such inference automation software tools nor their utility for planning is widely disseminated at the current time.
-Timely gains in understanding about these tools and how they can be used may lead to more fine-grained and less economically damaging policy prescriptions, particularly during the current COVID-19 pandemic.
+Timely gains in understanding about these tools and how they can be used may lead to more fine-grained and less economically damaging policy prescriptions, particularly during the current COVID-19 pandemic.{In this work we demonstrate how to automate parts of the infectious disease-control policy-making process via performing inference in existing epidemiological models.
+The kind of inference tasks undertaken include computing the posterior distribution over controllable, via direct policy-making choices, simulation model parameters that give rise to acceptable disease progression outcomes.
+Among other things, we illustrate the use of a probabilistic programming language that automates inference in existing simulators.
+Neither the full capabilities of this tool for automating inference nor its utility for planning is widely disseminated at the current time.
+Timely gains in understanding about how such simulation-based models and inference automation tools applied in support of policy-making could lead to less economically damaging policy prescriptions, particularly during the current COVID-19 pandemic.}

 \keywords{public health preparedness, epidemiological dynamics, inference, probabilistic programming, COVID-19}